Key Takeaways

 Is Laneige Water Bank Blue Hyaluronic Gel Cream good before makeup?

-Does it feel sticky on the skin?
+Does it feel sticky or heavy on oily skin?

 How do I prevent pilling under sunscreen?

-Is the refill compatible with all jars?
+Is the refill worth it?

 Is hyaluronic acid good for oily skin?